springboardmentor442n-coder/Insider-Threat-Behavioral-Intelligence-System/README.md

 | PCA Reconstruction | Reconstruction-based anomaly detection |
 | DBSCAN | Density clustering |
 | K-Means | Distance-based anomaly detection |

+Predictions from all seven models are aggregated using a **consensus-based scoring strategy** to generate the final employee risk score.

 ---